Most U.S. households celebrate Christmas with a Christmas tree, but, more often, those evergreens never actually grew in a forest.

 Consumer Reports makes some recommendations for how to choose a high-quality fake

-, such as looking for hinged branches, choosing a
+tree, such as looking for hinged branches, choosing a

 sturdy base and getting a tree with lights that have “burn-out protection.”